 For plastic, paper, metal, and glass recycling, collected items go through a rigorous process to be usable as a raw material for the production of new goods.
 From the collection of materials to selling them, recycling businesses need varying degrees of skilled and semi-skilled employees to perform recycling industry jobs.
 Many recycling companies and associations play a significant role in building social awareness by providing recycling training services.

 - According to ISRI, the U.S. scrap industry generated over 150,000 direct jobs and 323,000 indirect jobs in 2015.

 - According to the REI, the US recycling industry employed 1.25 million people whereas the US solid waste management industry used only 0.25 million people.
 The REI study says that there are more than 56,000 reuse and recycling establishments in the U.S. REI also states that on average the recycling industry pays higher average wages than the solid waste management industry.

 - According to the Institute for Local Self-Reliance (ILSR), the systematic removal of every 10,000 tons of solid waste creates only six jobs while the same amount of waste if recycled can create recycling jobs for as many as 36 people.

-- A study by “Friends of the Earth” said that over 51,000 recycling jobs could be created in the UK, if 70 percent of collected waste was recycled.
+- A study by “Friends of the Earth” said that over 51,000 recycling jobs could be created in the UK, if 70% of collected waste was recycled.
 If industrial and commercial waste were recycled at the same rate, another 18,800 additional job would be created.
 The study suggested that the government must be ambitious in setting yearly recycling rates.
-Sufficient actions to stop the production and selling of products that can’t be reused and recycled can take recycling rate to 75 percent by 2025.
+Sufficient actions to stop the production and selling of products that can’t be reused and recycled can take recycling rate to 75% by 2025.

-Given the capacity of recycling to generate jobs, it is important to take the necessary steps to create an environment which stimulates recycling and recycled material markets.
+Given the capacity of recycling to generate jobs, it is important to take the necessary steps to create an environment that stimulates recycling and recycled material markets.